Note that none of these settings are available when using SFTP as they are not applicable.

 •Use Clear Command Channel (CCC): Choose this option if you are behind a firewall or router that uses NAT (Network Address Translation) and you are having connection problems.
 Some routers can dynamically change the FTP communication to translate I.P. addresses but this can only be done if that part of the FTP communication is not encrypted.
 This setting is only used with encrypted connections.

 •Use ports ranging from...: If you are behind a firewall then this is the range of TCP ports that you must open on your firewall to allow the FTP server to contact SyncBack.
-If the ports are not open then files cannot be transferred.
+If the ports are not open then files cannot be transferred and directory listings will fail.
 This option is only used with active connections (because with a passive connection the FTP server must be configured to specify which ports it tells the FTP client, SyncBack, to use).
+Also, it is not available with all FTP engines.